Britain's rail network back on track as Hitachi trains re-enter service

-United KingdomBritain's rail network back on track as Hitachi trains re-enter service

-Britain's rail network can start to return to normal as many trains made by Japan's Hitachi (6501.T) which were withdrawn five days ago can re-enter service following safety tests, the government said on Thursday.
+LONDON (Reuters) - Britain’s rail network can start to return to normal as many trains made by Japan’s Hitachi which were withdrawn five days ago can re-enter service following safety tests, the government said on Thursday.

 But some disruption to services would continue due to the need for a long-term repair plan for the fleet, it warned.

-That prompted operators GWR, owned by FirstGroup (FGP.L), which runs services from London to Bristol and Wales, and LNER, which operates between London, northern England and Scotland, to remove all their trains of that class.
+That prompted operators GWR, owned by FirstGroup, which runs services from London to Bristol and Wales, and LNER, which operates between London, northern England and Scotland, to remove all their trains of that class.

 Those operators can now begin to reintroduce many of the trains after rigorous safety tests.
 The government said there would be a daily testing regime for the affected trains.